jeremyweber72/ansible-role-maven/README.md

-# Ansible Role: aholbreich.maven
+# Ansible Role: jeremyweber72.ansible_role_maven

-An Ansible role that installs Apache Maven on linux
+An Ansible role that installs Apache Maven on linux.
+Forked from aholbreich.maven

 ## Requirements